 Things to think about when planning your family-friendly elopement

 Remember this: Your relationship with your partner is still the focus of your elopement, even when your kids are along.
 Involving your children in your wedding day doesn’t mean you need to sacrifice intimacy with your partner.
 It’s okay to preserve the elopement ceremony for just the two of you!
-There are many ways to include children in your elopement day, even if you do choose to step aside at the ceremony to privately share your vows.
+There are many ways to elope with kids, even if you do choose to step aside at the ceremony to privately share your vows.
 If a family-friendly elopement is your dream wedding, you’ll find creative ways to involve them below!

 Whether you want to involve your kids in your ceremony or not, you first have to decide what kind of ceremony you want to have!
 Yes, there are more ways than one to have a wedding ceremony – now is your chance to choose the method right for you and your family.

 Your answers to these basic questions will influence how your elopement takes shape:

 - Will we get legally married at this elopement, or will this be a commitment ceremony?